RodneyShag/Interview_solutions/readme.md

 - [Custom](#custom)

-Most interviewers select their questions from LeetCode nowadays, so do the LeetCode questions first.
-The remaining questions in this repo are either not on LeetCode for free, or are a better version of a LeetCode question
+Most interviewers select their questions from LeetCode, so do the LeetCode questions first.
+The remaining questions below are either not on LeetCode for free, or are a better version of a LeetCode question.

 ## LeetCode